Overcoming the Deadly Sin of Lust: A Biblical Guide for Fathers

 The disengaged dad says: “I want it and will do anything to get it.

 Satan knows we can be tempted in this area.
-So we must fight.
+So we must fight, and there are plenty of tools we can use to aid us in the fight against lust.
 Our fight is not against flesh and blood.
 Lusting is not okay simply because you’re a red-blooded male.
 It’s a fight you must dig in and resist.

 Here’s the deal.
 Sexual desire itself is good.
 God made it.
 But there are two avenues we wrongly go down in relation to sex.
 We tend to put our wives and God in a position of dishonor.
 When we realize this is happening, we must change or we’re sowing seeds of relational decay.